On the irreducibility of locally metric connections: Stable Weyl connections

 \begin{elem} If $\c:I\to\mm$ is a geodesic with respect to $D$ which is incomplete in the positive direction, then \beq H(t)\le-\frac{\sqrt\e}{F(t)},\qquad\forall\ t\in I. \eeq \end{elem} \begin{proof} If \eqref{eh} does not hold, there exists $t_0\in I$ such that We define the open set and let $(a',b')$ be the connected component of $I'$ containing $t_0$.
 By \eqref{s2}, $H$ is strictly increasing on $I'$.
 In the other hand, we have seen that $F$ is decreasing on $I$.
 If $b'\in I$, we would have a contradiction.
 The only possibility left is thus $b'=b$.
 But this is impossible as well, since by \eqref{s1},

 contradicting Lemma \ref{z}. \r

-Back to the proof of Theorem \ref{geod}, using \eqref{eh} and \eqref{s1} we get $F'(t)\le -\sqrt{\e}$, and thus In other words, the life-time of every geodesic $\c$, incomplete in the positive direction, is bounded from above by $(\e g(\dot\c(0),\dot\c(0)))^{-\frac12}.$ Let $K$ be any compact subset of $TM\sm\{0\}$ and let $l(K)$ denote With the notations from Section 3, for every $X\in \I ^D\cap K$ we have $\ll ^D(X)\le (\e l(K))^{-\frac12}$, so $D$ is tame by Proposition \ref{teim}. \r The analytically tame condition \eqref{tame} is clearly open in the $C^1$ topology defined by the metric $g$ on the space of Weyl structures.
-Therefore, Theorem \ref{main} applies to open subsets of the space of closed Weyl structures.
+Back to the proof of Theorem \ref{geod}, using \eqref{eh} and \eqref{s1} we get $F'(t)\le -\sqrt{\e}$, and thus In other words, the life-time of every geodesic $\c$, incomplete in the positive direction, is bounded from above by $(\e g(\dot\c(0),\dot\c(0)))^{-\frac12}.$ Let $K$ be any compact subset of $TM\sm\{0\}$ and let $l(K)$ denote With the notations from Section 3, for every $X\in \I ^D\cap K$ we have $\ll ^D(X)\le (\e l(K))^{-\frac12}$, so $D$ is tame by Proposition \ref{tam}. \r The stability condition \eqref{tame} is clearly open in the $C^1$ topology defined by the metric $g$ on the space of Weyl connections.
+Therefore, Theorem \ref{main} applies to open subsets of the space of closed Weyl connections.